 We continuously assess the progress and achievements of all pupils, including those with SEND.
-In addition to our termly formal assessments, children with SEND are assessed via their individual provision maps, which include 'SMART' targets, specific to that pupil.
+In addition to our termly formal assessments, children with SEND are assessed via their individual pupil profiles (formerly provision maps), which include 'SMART' targets, specific to that pupil.